• Skip to primary navigation

 • Sprinkle with fresh chopped parsley or mint or add a sprig or a leaf to the center of the bowl.

-• Serve hummus with crudités, warm toasted pita, pita chips or tortilla chips for gluten-free.
+• Serve hummus with crudités, warm toasted pita, pita chips, tortilla chips or try it with my delicious gluten-free homemade seed crackers!

 how to serve hummus, using the back of a spoon to make swirly grooves that can be filled with olive oil.